davidpomerenke/alphabetify/README.md

 - The aim of the transliteration is not to achieve phonetic equivalence, but rather to establish a simple set of one-to-one (or a-few-to-one) character matchings: I believe this is the easiest way for the reader to spot patterns and to memorize the new alphabet.

-- **Korean (Hangul)** is a special case: unlike the other scripts which are linear, Korean uses syllable blocks where 2-3 characters are composed into a single block.
+- **Hangul** is a special case: unlike the other scripts which are linear, Hangul uses syllable blocks where 2-3 characters are composed into a single block.
 The implementation first maps Latin letters to Korean Jamo (individual letters), then composes them into proper syllable blocks.
 Orphan consonants (like the "ld" in "world") get an implicit 으 (eu) vowel inserted, following standard Romanization conventions.

 - However, when there are script-specific concepts which could not be expressed by such simple non-phonetic matchings, phonetics may be taken into account.